Data C104

 Fri

-5. Making Personal Data
+5. Making People Out of Data

 • George Orwell, 1984